better-internet/radworks-docs/docs/getting-started.md

 ![Identity][id]

 The app will also prompt you to create a passphrase.
-This passphrase *isn't* a private key — it is a password decrypting your keypair to access and publish to the Upstream app.
+This passphrase *isn't* a private key — it is a password that decrypts your keypair to access and publish to the Upstream app.
 You will also be prompted for this passphrase when pushing and fetching code from your local machine to the Radicle network via your command line.

 ## Configuring your system

-### Add user details to your git config
+### Setting up Git
 To create and publish projects to the Radicle network, you must associate your commits with an identity by setting a username in Git.